Vatsal9915/ShopBot/README.md

 For technical support or questions:
 - Create an issue on GitHub
-- Contact the development team
+- Contact me @ srivastavavatsal548@gmail.com
 - Check the documentation wiki

 ---